sinistro14/internet-pi/README.md

      2. (Everywhere): `pip3 install ansible passlib`
   2. Clone this repository: `git clone https://github.com/geerlingguy/internet-pi.git`, then enter the repository directory: `cd internet-pi`.
   3. Install requirements: `ansible-galaxy install -r requirements.yml` (if you see `ansible-galaxy: command not found`, restart your SSH session or reboot the Pi and try again)
-  4. Make copies of the following files and customize them to your liking:
+  4. Make copies of the following files and customize accordingly:
      - `example.inventory.ini` to `inventory.ini` (replace IP address with your Pi's IP, or comment that line and uncomment the `connection=local` line if you're running it on the Pi you're setting up).
      - `example.config.yml` to `config.yml`
   5. Create a vault.yml file to store sensible variables: `vi vault.yml && ansible-vault encrypt vault.yml`